NHSDigital/NHSDigital-FHIR-BookingAndReferrals/guides/Live-ImplementationGuide-BaRS/Home/Applications/BaRS-Applications/Applications/BaRS-APP5/Scope-and-Requirements.page.md

 - Consent within BaRS will be for Direct-Care only
 - Certificates for Receiving messages to use nhs.uk domains only
 - Receiving endpoints are to be internet facing
-- Clincial Constraints exist - See Hazard Log
+- Clinical Constraints exist - See Hazard Log
 - No element level 'updates' to requests are supported.
 A new request must be generated to change information in the referral request
 - Where an Online Consultation tool is used to refer, the referral must be verified by a human representative of the sending organisation before the request is made
 - Referrals to the Oral Contraception service must adhere to the [published policy specification](https://www.england.nhs.uk/long-read/nhs-pharmacy-contraception-service/)